 While I agree, the goal is not a complaining spirit or wallowing in self-pity, the heart of the matter is, so many people are needlessly misunderstood, and left to carry their burdens alone.
 And in a perfect world, a truly struggling person who is seeking support should not have to fear judgment, the impatience of others, or being seen as a big rain cloud on everyone else’s sunshine.
 I think it is such a tragedy when someone who is depressed becomes afraid to say so in church.

 Think about what blogger and pastor Tim Challies says, “Depression can be to the fallen mind what illness is to the fallen body.”

 It’s so important to appreciate that invisible illnesses are just as disabling as the seen.
 We would never, for instance, tell someone in anguish from a fractured skull to simply snap out of it.
 But we might be tempted to feel that way about someone struggling for years with a chronic pain we can’t see.
-We might feel tempted to believe the one with schizophrenia has more sin issues than the one with a broken arm.
-This may or may not be the case … but nevertheless, when it comes down to it, brokenness is brokenness.
+We might feel tempted to believe the one with bipolar has more sin issues than the one with a broken arm.
+But when it comes down to it, brokenness is brokenness.

 It all calls for healing.
 It all calls for mercy.
 It all calls for reconciliation.

 We all cry for grace.